PCP CAR FINANCE

 Perhaps the best of both worlds, many manufacturers offer ‘Approved Used’ cars.
 These are used vehicles that the manufacturer’s mechanics have thoroughly checked over, and they typically come with a warranty.
 While they’re a bit more expensive than a used car from Dave down the road, they’re likely to be newer and more reliable.

 Whether you go for a PCP deal on a used or a new car, it works more or less the same.
 A Personal Contract Purchase on a used vehicle will likely require an initial deposit and monthly payments over the stated term (usually) two to four years.
-You can either give the car back or pay a final amount to own the vehicle outright at the end of the term.
-This balloon payment is usually a few thousand.
-Finance Companies can charge monthly repayments lower than most other deals by adding the balloon payment at the end.

 While you can use manufacturer-backed finance for ‘manufacturer-approved used’ cars, you can also get PCP finance from a car dealer or online broker.
+More than 90% of all these car sales are financed by lenders who are members of fla.org.uk

 Can you get PCP Deals on All Used Cars?